AleksM99/MastersEsade/README.md

 Identifies the satellite used in the most recent annotation.
 7. Count Unique Regions
 Calculates the number of unique regions across all annotation files.

+5. **Session5**

+   Similar to session 4 however introduced more concepts that are simplifying the code.
+Those include imports of: glob for file management, regen for better syntax recovery, and systematic checks.

+6. **Session6**

+Data Analysis Homework Exercises with pandas

+Requirements
+To run the code and complete the exercises, you'll need the following:

+Python 3.x
+pandas library
+Install pandas with:
+pip install pandas

+Dataset Descriptions:

+Movies Dataset
+Contains information on movies and series, including columns like release_year, country, and duration.

+Titanic Dataset
+Contains data on Titanic passengers with columns such as sex and survived.

+Exercises
+Check for Missing Values in Rating Column - We use the isnull() function to check for missing entries, helping ensure data integrity.

+Count Films from Poland Released in 2021 - This is achieved by filtering rows where the release_year is 2021 and country is Poland.
+Movies from 2020 with No Missing Values

+Objective: Identify movies from 2020 that contain no missing values - This is accomplished by filtering for the year 2020 and ensuring all columns are complete.

+Year with the Most Title - We use grouping and counting functions to identify the year with the highest number of entries.

+Calculate Average Duration for Movies and Series in 2010 - Since movies are measured in minutes and series in seasons (e.g., "5 seasons"), we split and convert the duration as needed, then calculate the average separately for each type.

+Titanic Dataset Exercises
+Calculate Gender-Based Survival Percentage - By grouping data by sex and averaging the survived column, we find the percentage of survivors among men and women.

+Calculate Survival Percentage Grouped by Gender and Class - Grouping by both sex and class allows us to see survival percentages across these categories, providing deeper insights into survival factors.